-Key Wells in inland areas were surveyed in early 2009 to ensure that their reference points were accurate for calculating groundwater elevations.
 Hydrographs were prepared for the Key Wells (Figure 6-1, Figure 6-2).
-Groundwater elevations in 2008 were above sea level in all cases for the Key Wells.
-Groundwater elevations are trending downward, as would be expected in the current drier conditions.
+Groundwater elevations in 2009 were above sea level in all cases for the Key Wells.
+Groundwater elevations are trending somewhat downward, as would be expected in the drier conditions that occurred through 2009.
 The difference between spring and fall measurements in these wells ranged from a little less than 5 feet to as much as 30 feet.
-Groundwater elevations are within their historical fluctuation in all wells except 22, where groundwater elevations are continuing to drop within the NMMA groundwater depression.
+Groundwater elevations are within their historical fluctuation in all wells except 22C2, where groundwater elevations are continuing to drop within the NMMA groundwater depression.